Last update: 1 year ago

 Step 4: You can use a soft bristle brush and lightly scrub the top of the mattress.
 Make sure you do this gently, so you don’t harm the top of the mattress and the stitching.

-Step 5: Grab your vacuum cleaner and put it at its strongest sucking setting.
+Step 5: Grab your vacuum cleaner and put it in its strongest sucking setting.
 Put the angled nozzle on and vacuum the powder off the mattress.
-Do it slowly and make sure that you are vacuuming as much powder as possible.
+Do it slowly, and ensure you are vacuuming as much powder as possible.

-You may think that you don’t have to worry about cleaning with your brand new mattress, but you are only partly right.
-Regular mattress disinfection is recommended not just for older mattresses, but for new ones, too.
-Contaminants can accumulate fast and creating the habit of disinfecting your mattress early on will make things easier on you in the future.
+You may think you don’t have to worry about cleaning with your brand-new mattress, but you are only partly right.
+Regular mattress disinfection is recommended not just for older mattresses but for new ones, too.
+Contaminants can accumulate fast, and creating the habit of disinfecting your mattress early on will make things easier for you in the future.

-Besides, a new mattress needs a simple freshening up every now and then, which wouldn’t be the case if you neglected it and waited until much later to start paying attention.
-While it depends on usage, a DIY mattress cleaning can be done after a season’s end, which is also an appropriate time to flip the bed piece.
+Besides, a new mattress needs a simple freshening up now and then, which wouldn’t be the case if you neglected it and waited until much later to start paying attention.
+While it depends on usage, a DIY mattress cleaning can be done after a season’s end, an appropriate time to flip the bed piece.

-Mattresses can absorb liquids of any kind very fast.
+Mattresses can absorb liquids very quickly.
 If they remain in the mattress, the chances of mould developing are very high.